wishrohitv/google-colab-for-kivy/README.md

-# google-colab4kivy
+# google-colab-for-kivy

-# Google colob for packaging kivy with buildozer
+# Google colab for packaging kivy with buildozer
 please give a star ⭐ to this repository

 <h4>how to use</h4>